 In the fundamental sciences, one typically speaks of causal relations in terms of interactions.
 In physics, for instance, there are four fundamental kinds of interactions (electromagnetic, weak, strong, gravitational) which serve to explain the correlations that are observed in physical systems.
 As regards the mind-matter problem, the situation is more difficult.
 Far from a theoretical understanding in this field, the existing body of knowledge essentially consists of empirical correlations between material and mental states.
 These correlations are descriptive, not explanatory; they are not causally conditioned.
 It is (for some purposes) interesting to know that particular brain areas are activated during particular mental activities; but this does, of course, not explain why they are.
 Thus, it would be premature to talk about mind-matter interactions in the sense of causal relations.
 For the sake of terminological clarity, the neutral notion of relations between mind and matter will be used in this article.

-In most approaches used to discuss relations between material [ma] brain states and mental [me] states of consciousness, these relations are conceived in a direct way (A):
+In many approaches used to discuss relations between material [ma] brain states and mental [me] states of consciousness, these relations are conceived in a direct way (A):

 The most discussed counterarguments against the validity of such strong reductionist approaches are qualia arguments, which emphasize the impossibility for materialist accounts to properly incorporate the quality of the subjective experience of a mental state, the “what it is like” (Nagel 1974) to be in that state.
 This leads to a gap between third-person and first-person accounts for which Chalmers (1995) has coined the notion of the “hard problem of consciousness”.
-Another, less well known counterargument is that the physical domain itself is not causally closed.
-Any experiment, even in classical physics, requires to fix boundary conditions and initial conditions which are not given by the fundamental laws of nature (Primas 2002).
-Of course, this causal gap becomes even more challenging in quantum physics, as indicated in the introduction.
-A third class of counterarguments refer to the difficulties to include notions of temporal present and nowness in a physical description (Franck 2004).
+Another, less discussed counterargument is that the physical domain itself is not causally closed.
+Any solution of fundamental equations of motion (be it experimentally, numerically, or analytically) requires to fix boundary conditions and initial conditions which are not given by the fundamental laws of nature (Primas 2002).
+This causal gap applies to classical physics as well as quantum physics, where a basic indeterminacy due to collapse make it even more challenging.
+A third class of counterarguments refer to the difficulties to include notions of temporal present and nowness in a physical description (Franck 2004, 2008).

-However, direct relations between mental and material states can also be conceived in a non-reductionistic fashion.
+However, direct relations between mental and material states can also be conceived in a non-reductive fashion.
 A number of variants of emergence (Stephan 1999) are prominent examples.
 Mental states and/or properties can be considered as emergent if the material brain is not necessary or not sufficient to explore and understand them.
 This leads to a dualistic picture (less radical and more plausible than Cartesian dualism) in which residua remain if one attempts to reduce the mental to the material.
 Within a dualistic scheme of thinking, it becomes almost inevitable to discuss the question of causal influence between mental and material states.
-In particular, the causal efficacy of mental states upon brain states (“downward causation”) has recently attracted growing interest (Velmans, 2002).
+In particular, the causal efficacy of mental states upon brain states (“downward causation”) has recently attracted growing interest (Velmans, 2002; Ellis et al. 2011).